 - Prepare for video conferencing.
 Schedule Zooms from resorts, not parks.
 Even the best Wi-Fi can’t survive parade traffic.
 Use web conferencing backgrounds.
 From the daily safety check-in by housekeeping or random people walking behind me, I was grateful for the background coverage.

-- Always have a backup plan.
-Having a Plan B has saved me almost every day of work.
+- Always have a Plan B. Having a backup plan has saved me almost every day of work.
 I started with a plan that didn’t work out (working on my balcony) and had to be flexible (moving to a quiet alcove with a desk and chairs).

 - Plan ahead.
 Scout Wi-Fi during breaks.
-Speed varies within the massive borders of the resort.
+Speed varies across the resort’s vast boundaries.
 Leverage resort quiet hours.
 Early morning balcony sessions or late-night lounge hours are golden.

 Who Can Work From Home (WFH) at Disney World?